Len Chandler: Career and activism

 By the early 1960s, Chandler began to get involved in the Civil Rights Movement.
 He sang at demonstrations and rallies and gained a reputation as a protest songwriter.

-One of his most famous songs was "Beans in My Ears", which was covered by the Serendipity Singers as well as by Pete Seeger.
+One of his most famous songs was "Beans in My Ears", which was recorded by the Serendipity Singers as well as by Pete Seeger.
 He also served as one of the original crew members of Seeger's CLEARWATER organization, working to save the environment around the Hudson River Valley.
 Pete Seeger sang one of Chandler's songs, entitled "Run Come See the Sun", at the Sanders Theater in Boston in 1980.

 Chandler was also a performer in the travelling anti-war troupe F.T.A., which was organized by Jane Fonda in 1971.
 With Holly Near and Rita Martinson, the group toured the United States and bases throughout the Pacific Rim.
 Their travels were filmed; however, the documentary was pulled from theatres a week after its release due to the controversy surrounding Fonda's visit to Hanoi.

 After penning topical material related to the Original Black Panther Party, Lew Irwin brought Chandler to KRLA 1110 to write three topical songs a day for their radio program, The Credibility Gap, which released some of his songs, including "Soul in Ice", on their record An Album Of Political Pornography.
 At KRLA, Chandler also wrote and recorded the short theme song "The Chronicles of Pop" for the Pop Chronicles radio program.
 In the early 1970s, he formed the Alternative Chorus-Songwriters Showcase to promote new talent.
 He moved to Los Angeles in the mid-1970s.

 Chandler's 1964 song "Keep On Keepin' On" was used by Martin Luther King Jr. in a speech, after King's secretary saw the song in New York Broadside issue 34.